siderolabs/omni-docs/content/docs/tutorials/install-airgapped-omni.md

 ### Gitea setup

 This is just the bare minimum setup to run Omni.
 Gitea has many additional configuration options and security measures to use in accordance with your industry's security standards.
-More information on the configuration of Gitea can be found (here)[https://docs.gitea.com/].
+More information on the configuration of Gitea can be found [here](https://docs.gitea.com/).

 #### Create a user

 Click the **Register** button at the **top right** corner.
-The first user created will be created as an admin and permissions which can be adjusted accordingly afterwards if you like.
+The first user created will be created as an administrator - permissions can be adjusted afterwards if you like.

 #### Create organizations

-After registering an admin user, the organizations, can be created which will act as the package repositories for storing images.
+After registering an admin user, the organizations can be created which will act as the package repositories for storing images.
 Create the following organizations:
 - `siderolabs`
 - `keycloak`
 - `coredns`
 - `etcd-development`
 - `registry-k8s-io-proxy`

-> **NOTE:** If you are using self-signed certs and would like to push images to your local Gitea using Docker, you will also need to configure your certs.d directory as described (here)[https://docs.docker.com/engine/security/certificates/].
+> **NOTE:** If you are using self-signed certs and would like to push images to your local Gitea using Docker, you will also need to configure your certs.d directory as described [here](https://docs.docker.com/engine/security/certificates/).

 ### Push Images to Gitea